Purdue Varsity Glee Club: World Travels

-The Purdue Varsity Glee Club has traveled throughout the continental United States, and internationally to various countries in Europe, China, countries in the South Pacific, South Africa, Australia, and New Zealand.
-The Glee Club embarked in May 2017 on tour of Poland and the Baltic states (Estonia, Latvia and Lithuania).
-In May 2019, they traveled on a two-week tour of Scotland and the United Kingdom with the Purdue Bells.
+The Purdue Varsity Glee Club has traveled throughout the continental United States and internationally to various countries in Europe, China, the South Pacific, South Africa, Australia, and New Zealand.
+In May 2017, The Glee Club embarked on a tour of Poland and the Baltic states (Estonia, Latvia and Lithuania).
+In May 2019, the group traveled on a two-week tour of Scotland and the United Kingdom with the Purdue Bells.
 In Europe, the Glee Club performed at many venues such as the Lincoln Cathedral in Lincolnshire, England, and Fernhill & Cathkin Church in Fernhill, South Lanarkshire.

 Their most recent trip in May 2024 saw them embarking on a two-week trip down under to the countries of Australia and New Zealand.
 There, the Glee Club performed in a variety of concert venues including Verbruggen Hall in the Sydney Conservatory of Music in Sydney, Australia, and St. Matthew-in-the-City Anglican Cathedral in downtown Auckland, New Zealand.
 As ambassadors, the Glee Club shares and represents the university's name and image all over the world.

 Purdue Christmas Show

-The Purdue Varsity Glee Club is featured in the Purdue Christmas Show, a seasonal performance that takes place in the Edward C. Elliott Hall of Music.
+The Purdue Varsity Glee Club performs in the Purdue Christmas Show, a seasonal performance held at the Edward C. Elliott Hall of Music.

 The first Christmas Show was held in 1933 in Fowler Hall.
-There are multiple performances of the Purdue Christmas show each year over the first weekend in December.
+The show typically includes multiple performances of the Purdue Christmas show each year over the first weekend in December.
 The Christmas show is made up of performances by the Varsity Glee Club, the Purduettes, the Purdue Bells, University Choir, Heart & Soul, PMO Kids Choir and the All Campus and Community Chorale.

 Construction on the sets for the Christmas show begins in the summer.
 It takes three months to build the set, and two weeks to put it on stage and fine tune the songs.
 Hundreds of gallons of paint and nearly 1,000 yards of fabric are used to create the sets, props, floor drop, screens, and the custom curtain.